Don Henley: Legal troubles

 Henley called paramedics to his home on November 21, 1980, and there they found a naked 16-year-old girl claiming she had overdosed on Quaaludes and cocaine.
 She was arrested for prostitution, while a 15-year-old girl found in the house was arrested for being under the influence of drugs.
 Henley was also arrested and subsequently charged with contributing to the delinquency of a minor.
-He pled no contest, was fined $2,500 and put on two years' probation.
+He pleaded no contest, and was fined $2,500 and put on two years' probation.
 Lois Chiles, who was no longer in a relationship with Henley at the time of the incident, later said, "I was shocked to hear about it.
 He didn't have drugs around the house.
 It was an accident, I'm sure".
 The media attention from this incident was the primary inspiration for the 1982 song "Dirty Laundry".

 In February 2024, ahead of another criminal trial in New York over the alleged theft of Henley's original handwritten lyrics for many of the Eagles' hits, Judge Curtis Farber sided with attorneys for the two young female defendants arrested for prostitution and drug use.
 The attorneys had sought to introduce a letter Henley wrote to a Santa Monica probation officer giving his account of the events leading up to Henley's arrest.

 Contrary to Henley's 1991 claim that he was hosting a farewell party for the Eagles' road crew, the letter stated that Henley actually "didn't want to see any of my friends".
 Instead he placed a call to a madam, who sent a girl over to his home.
 Henley said he and the girl had a few drinks and did some cocaine, and later she had what appeared to him to be an epileptic seizure.
 Henley called paramedics, but the girl had recovered by the time they arrived.
 Henley said it was only when the paramedics asked the girl questions that he learned she was underage.

-This was the second time Henley had been found with an underage prostitute.
+The incident was the second time Henley had been found with an underage prostitute.
 A while later, officers from the Los Angeles Police Department's Sexually Exploited Child Unit arrived and placed Henley and the girl under arrest.
 During the trial testimony, Henley described the incident leading to his arrest as "a poor decision which I regret to this day", stating that he sought an "escape" due to the depression he developed after the Eagles' recent break-up.